 COMMERCIAL FISHERIES in Australia are managed in Commonwealth waters by the Australian Fisheries Management Authority (AFMA).
 Within State waters, both commercial and recreational fishing is managed by the various State Fisheries agencies.

 AUSTRALIAN GOVERNMENT AGENCIES

-Australian Fisheries Legislation
+Australian Fisheries Management Authority (AFMA)

-STATE GOVERNMENT AGENCIES
+STATE GOVERNMENT and TERRITOTY AGENCIES